 What can be most challenging is swimming through the wide variety of learning options available.
 Before researching providers and courses, consider what you need.
 Is it to upskill for a promotion?
 Is it all new skills for a total career switch?
 Do you simply want to learn something new?

 If it’s topping up your skills, adding a new skill to your resume, or just learning something you’ve always been interested in, a short course is likely right for you.
 If you need to learn an array of skills in a new field, a Masters course could be your best option.
+Explore all government and public policy course options in our guide.

 Also, consider whether it is important to gain a certificate from a trusted learning provider, such as a trusted university or accredited body, so as to have approval from your employer.
 Proof of completion may be important to your organisation or the organisation you wish to pursue a career with.